Uploads and Large Files

 - Browser direct-upload allow rules on object storage

-base_url, protocol capabilities, default ingress target, and network reachability
+- Follower node transport mode, protocol capabilities, default ingress target, and network reachability; if remote